rickhanlonii/JavaInterviewTemplate/README.md

 ### Ready to implement
 This project is ready to implement the algorithm given to the interviewee.
 It provides a Main class and a helper class template called Palindrome.
 You should implement your algorithm in the Palindrome class (renaming as appropriate) and call your class implementation from the Main class.

+Before submitting you should delete this README.md and replace it with README.sample, customizing it for your interview problem.

 ## Quick test writing
 Before or after you write your algorithm (depending on your TDD approach) you can quickly add tests for your code in the test/MainTest and test/PalindromeTest files.
 You should be sure that you cover all possible test cases before submitting.